 Yes, however, the letters from your research advisors and course instructors are the most valuable.
 Additional letters do not provide a significant advantage to you in the admissions process.

-No, the MSTP Leadership Team selects applicants to interview after reviewing the secondary application and the letters of recommendation.
+No, the MSTP Admissions Subcommittee selects applicants to interview after reviewing the entire application including the secondary application and the letters of recommendation.